IR7eam/ics-forensics-tools/platform/docs/ROADMAP.md

 - **Collector toggle + fallback**: Runtime switch (`ICS_USE_SIMULATED_PLUGINS`)
   to attempt real read-only collectors (Modbus/SNMP/SSH/OPC UA) when optional dependencies are installed, with automatic audited fallback to simulation on missing deps or connection failures.
+IEC104 now performs a conservative StartDT/TestFR handshake and persists captured APDUs as evidence.

 ## Gaps toward the full requirements
 - **Real protocol collectors**: Implement deeper parsing and coverage for